Last updated Apr 1, 2021

 If in the event the Services do not provide any means for Customer to self-manage a specific Data Subject request, Descartes will use commercially reasonable efforts, on Customer’s written instruction, to effect that specific Data Subject request.
 Notwithstanding the above, at no time shall Descartes have any obligation to alter any records that are maintained as system of record of past transactions, to make any change to any records that would be inconsistent with the purpose for which the Personal Information was originally provided to Descartes for Processing, or to alter any record that Descartes is required to keep by any law or for any regulatory purposes.
 If Customer requires Descartes to develop or implement any additional or specific means or methods related to the access, deletion, release, correction, modification, or blocking of access to Personal Information on behalf of Customer, Customer and Descartes will mutually agree on the scope of the work that Descartes may be willing to undertake and the reasonable fees, if any, for such work.

-- Cross-Border Transfers Out of the European Union
+7. Cross-Border Transfers Out of the European Union or United Kingdom

-Any transfers of Personal Information of Data Subjects across international borders to Descartes from Customer, or by Descartes to a Descartes Affiliate or a Third Party Processor will be subject to the following protections, presented in the order by which they will be applied:
+Any transfers of Personal Information of Data Subjects out of the European Union or out of the United Kingdom, as the case may be, either to Descartes from Customer, or by Descartes to a Descartes Affiliate or a Third Party Processor, will be subject to the following protections if required by Data Protection Regulations, presented in the order by which they will be applied:

-- Transfer made subject to applicable local laws where Descartes, the Descartes Affiliate, or Third Party Processor is located within a jurisdiction deemed by the European Commission, or other similar body, to be a jurisdiction with data protection laws and regulations deemed “adequate” as set out at http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm (as amended from time to time).
+(a) Transfer made subject to applicable local laws where Descartes, the Descartes Affiliate, or Third Party Processor is located within a jurisdiction deemed by the European Commission, or other similar body, to be a jurisdiction with data protection laws and regulations deemed “adequate” as set out at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en (as amended from time to time).

 Some or all of Descartes obligations under the Agreement may be performed by Descartes’ Affiliates and/or Third Party Subprocessors.
 Descartes maintains a Processor List, which lists all Descartes’ Affiliates and Third Party Subprocessors that may Process Personal Information on behalf of Descartes.
 A copy of that list is available at https://www.descartes.com/legal/privacy-center/supplemental-privacy-information or upon request.